EpsilonSolutions/netscaler-command-reference/docs/filter/filter-prebodyinjection/filter-prebodyinjection.md

 ##unset filter prebodyInjection

-Removes the setting that specifies the file used for prebody injection..Refer to the set filter prebodyInjection command for meanings of the arguments.
+Removes the setting that specifies the file used for prebody injection..Refer to the set filter prebodyInjection command for meanings of the arguments.NOTE: This command is deprecated.Deprecated in favour of Client Side Measurements that can be enabled on an appflow action

 ##Synopsys

-unset filter prebodyInjection [-prebody]

 ##Example